Disciples: Liberation unearths dormant strategy-RPG franchise in early 2021

 Looks like 2021 is the year of comebacks for strategy-RPG franchises.
 King’s Bounty II is coming sometime soon, and now we know that Disciples is going to join it.

 Publisher Kalypso Media and the Frima development studio announced Disciples: Liberation.
 This is the first time Frima has worked on the series.
 It adds more dialogue and character and story development to a franchise that long focused on progression, strategy, and tactics.
-It’s come in the first quarter of 2021 for PC, PlayStation 5, Xbox X/S, and older consoles (a first for Disciples, which has always been a PC-focused series).
+It’s coming in the first quarter of 2021 for PC, PlayStation 5, Xbox X/S, and older consoles (a first for Disciples, which has always been a PC-focused series).

 The series hasn’t had a new game since Disciples III’s launch over a decade ago.
-It changed previous games by having a hex-based grid for your units, and it had fortifications on the battlefield.
+That changed previous games by having a hex-based grid for your units, and it had fortifications on the battlefield.
 It also offered more customization for your player hero.
 Typically, Disciples has you fighting in a fantasy realm among rival powers (like those led by humans or the undead).
 But much has changed in strategy-RPGs since Disciples III.

 “We were looking for a developer for quite some time and found the perfect match in Frima,” Kalypso Media owner/managing partner Simon Hellwig said over email.
 “Their team is fully incorporating the original lore, but they are also helping us start a whole new chapter — one that we hope is only the beginning of something truly great that will delight both the fans and the newcomers.”